Kali's new book, Beyond the Mat: Don't Just Do Yoga - Live It, is available here.

 Her radio essays aired on the WBEZ-FM program "Eight Forty-Eight," and she was a yoga columnist for Conscious Choice magazine and a vegetarian food columnist for The Local Palate.
 She was also a music columnist for the Windy City Times.

-She holds a B.A. in sociology and communications from Lake Forest College, from which she graduated cum laude with honors in her major and honors on her senior thesis, and a Master's Degree in journalism from Columbia College - where she was a recipient of the Follett Fellowship.
+She holds a Master's Degree in journalism from Columbia College - where she was a recipient of the Follett Fellowship.
+She has a B.A. in sociology and communications from Lake Forest College, from which she graduated cum laude with honors in her major and honors on her senior thesis.

 In 2017, she was awarded an artist residency at Starry Night in Truth or Consequences, NM, and in 2018 she was awarded a writing residency at the Ragdale Foundation in Lake Forest, IL - where she worked on Beyond the Mat: Don't Just Do Yoga - Live It.